 - A Privacy Advisory and Ethics Committee to advise on data sharing and linkage and associated ethical, legal and social issues;

 - A Data Access and Linking Service to support researchers and data custodians develop legal, ethical and practical linkage projects, provide separated indexing and linking functions for cross-sectoral data, and secure access for analysis;

-- The Steering Group to oversee the strategic direction of the Linkage Centre and Advisory Committee, ensuring a joined-up approach with other major developments in Scotland.
+- The Data Management Board and Data Linkage Framework Board (formally the Steering Group) to oversee the strategic direction of the Linkage Centre and Advisory Committee, ensuring a joined-up approach with other major developments in Scotland.